aldenbernsteinn/CY.AI/README.md

 * FYI: As you will see in the Gemma2 template, The "YOU never use * in your responses" is in place in the templates to prevent the AI from saying things such as "smirks" because without this modification it tends to talk in the third person.
 If this arises in your Llama3 model, consider adding "YOU never use * in your responses" as well.

 * Make sure to save your changes!

+* Be sure to run the Optional command seen in Step 4 and Step 9 as well when you reach it.

 ===================================